xyproto/algernon/README.md

 * Supports [Markdown](https://github.com/russross/blackfriday), [Amber](https://github.com/eknkc/amber) and [GCSS](https://github.com/yosssi/gcss).
 DRY.
 * No support for caching, yet.
 * Will not run without a Redis server to connect to.
+* Cookies currently only works with HTTP, not HTTPS+HTTP/2.
+To be implemented.

 Screenshots